NeKoRoSYS/NeKoRoSYS-NecroDots/README.md

   - use `git clone https://github.com/NeKoRoSYS/NeKoRoSYS-Arch-Dotfiles`
   - then `cd NeKoRoSYS-Arch-Dotfiles`
   - and finally, `bash install.sh` to install the dotfiles.
+    - You can freely customize `flatpak.txt` and `pkglist.txt` before running `install.sh`.
+    - The installer assumes you already installed `base-devel`, `git`, `yay`, `flatpak`.
+    - The installer assumes you have turned on mirror link downloads for `pacman`.
+    - Don't be scared if `sed` says it can't read a file or directory in the installer.
+It's part of the function to replace every occurence of `/home/nekorosys` with your username and it simply cant find one at those locations.
 - **Advanced Wallpaper Handling**
   - Supports both image (via swww) and video (via mpvpaper) formats
     - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space.